Chapter 7 Population Genetics and Diseases

 \[\begin{align*} cov(MZ) = cor(MZ) & = rMZ = \sigma^{2}_{A} + \sigma^{2}_{D} \\ cov(DZ) = cor(DZ) & = rDZ = 0.5 * \sigma^{2}_{A} + 0.25 * \sigma^{2}_{D} \quad \text{ , where} \\ \end{align*}\] the coefficients 1/2 and 1/4 are based on quantitative genetic theory (Mather & Jinks, 1971).

-By solving the unknowns, the Falconer’s equations for the ADE model:
+By solving the unknowns, the variance explained by different components for the ADE model:

 \[\begin{align*} \sigma^{2}_{A} & = 4*rDZ - rMZ \\ \sigma^{2}_{D} & = 2*rMZ - 4*rDZ \\ \sigma^{2}_{E} & = 1 - \sigma^{2}_{A} - \sigma^{2}_{D} \\ \end{align*}\]